Portrait painting of a young woman with cat

 BY SYBILINE

 This painting is not just a self-portrait.
-I am physically represented of course, but it also aims to be a representation of my values, my feelings and my creative universe.
+I am physically represented of course, but it also aims to be a representation of my values, my feelings, and my creative universe.

 It is very difficult to talk about ourselves.
 As an artist, I think that some introspection is necessary.
 I think a portrait, whether it is ours or someone else’s, is never complete without incorporating a reflection of our inner life.
 For my part, it is by asking myself certain questions that I managed to make this painting.
-For example: What are my favorite colors, what makes me dream the most, was I born at the right period, with whom do I share my thoughts, or on what subject am I uncompromising.
+For example: What are my favorite colors, what makes me dream the most, was I born at the right period, with whom do I share my thoughts, or on what subject am I uncompromising?

 I think that a portrait must open the window of the heart.
 When I work on portraits, I often make correlations between the physical aspect and the spiritual complexity of the human being.
 Each of the traits corresponds to his or her personal landscape.

-On this painting, I think my strength is in gentleness and patience.
+In this painting, I think my strength is in gentleness and patience.
 I would like these values to better inhabit our world.
 Since I love animals and one of my cats is constantly glued to me (even when I paint!), I consider him to share my world.
 So it was only normal that he shared my painting.
 I wish there was more tenderness for animals in general.
 They are our equals.

 In regards to the technical side of the work, it is oil on canvas, 24 x 30 inches.
 I work in several superimposed layers that I let dry before returning to work.
-The more I go, the more I work transparently and the more details I add.
+The more I go, the more I work transparently, and the more details I add.

 As an artist, I know that failures are common so we should not be afraid.
 I also know that on occasion, it is also our turn to reap the rewards of our labor.
 If I had one piece of advice to give, it would be this: If you think your artwork meets all of your personal artistic criteria, give it a go!